Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Built-in phono stage could perform better

-The Triangle AIO Twin may look like a pair of ‘normal’ speakers, but like the KEF LSX II above (and many others on this page) this is a fully fledged music system – just at half the price.
+The Triangle AIO Twin may look like a pair of ‘normal’ speakers, but like the KEF LSX II LT above (and many others on this page), these active speakers are actually a fully-fledged hi-fi system – just more affordable.

-This system can play just about anything, from Bluetooth streams from your phone to music files stored on your home network (wired ethernet and wi-fi) and even your vinyl records thanks to a built-in phono stage.
+This budget price tag isn't reflected by the features on offer, mind you.
+This Triangle system can play just about anything, from Bluetooth streams from your phone to music files stored on your home network (via wired Ethernet or wi-fi) and even your vinyl records thanks to a built-in phono stage.
 It can also be a soundbar alternative for your TV thanks to its optical input.
-(Other physical connections include an RCA analogue pair, 3.5mm aux input, USB-A for charging your phone, and a subwoofer output.)
+Other physical connections include an RCA analogue pair, 3.5mm aux input, USB-A for charging your phone, and a subwoofer output.

-It’s only with the built-in phono stage does it falter.
-While the peppy character remains the same, it doesn’t sound as clear, precise or expressive compared with the other inputs.
-The sound quality when streaming through wi-fi is far superior.
+Only with the built-in phono stage does it slightly falter.
+While the peppy character remains the same, it doesn’t sound as clear, precise or expressive compared with the other inputs or network streaming quality, so we would recommend adding an external budget phono stage for an improvement on that front.

-If you’re looking for a fun music system that also sounds hugely capable in hi-fi terms, and that you don’t have to pay over a grand for, this system is worth your attention.
+If you’re looking for a fun music system that also sounds hugely capable in hi-fi terms, and that you don’t have to pay big money for, this system is worth your attention.

 Read our full Triangle AIO Twin review